wiremock/wiremock/README.md

 WireMock is a popular open-source tool for API mock testing with over 5 million downloads per month.
-It can help you to create stable test and development environments, isolate yourself from flakey 3rd parties and simulate APIs that don’t exist yet.
+It can help you to create stable test and development environments, isolate yourself from flaky 3rd parties and simulate APIs that don’t exist yet.

 Started in 2011 as a Java library by [Tom Akehurst](https://github.com/tomakehurst), now WireMock spans across multiple programming languages and technology stacks.